 If you’re a blogger or perhaps a freelance writer, I am sure you must be aware that how important quality of content is to attract visitors.
-A lot of us spend maximum amount of time in determining subject based on targeted audience, rewriting final article, creating drafts but we hardly give enough time to check.
+A lot of us spend the maximum amount of time in determining subject based on targeted audience, rewriting the final article, creating drafts but we hardly give enough time to check.
 Online proofreading tools is a vital part of any article it allows you to improve the quality of articles.

 As a blogger, I must have a check up on the quality of my article, particularly when English isn’t my first language.
 I frequently make silly mistakes like using active/passive voice, tense, etc. After I began blogging, I did previously hate proofreading.